My Weekend Escape: Singapore to Nongsa Batam, Indonesia

 2. Stock up at the Hypermarket

-Another awesome buy I discovered during my recent trip is personal care products like lotions, skin products, toothpaste, etc. A similar product sold in Singapore is almost double the price I saw at this hypermarket.
+Another awesome buy I discovered during my recent trip is personal care products like lotions, facial wash, toothpaste, etc. A similar product sold in Singapore is almost double the price of what I saw at this hypermarket.
 So if you are in for some serious savings and don't mind some heavy lifting, you should really stock up on such products here.

 If you don't mind crowds and a bit of hassle, you can plan a shopping trip here on your last day in Batam and just cross a bridge from the mall to get to the Batam Centre Point International Ferry Terminal.